 The Lyra II has almost the same efficiency rating as its bigger sibling, the Vega at 17 ohms and 102db.
-In most setups, we found that the audible comfort levels in volume control between them both were almost the same.
+In most setups, we found that the audible comfort levels in volume control between them were almost the same.

 The 8.5mm beryllium dynamic driver is dead quiet on most if not all mobile sources with even the portable ALO Audio V5 tube amp performing excellently with a minimal hiss.
 However, much like the Vega, it’s not super-efficient, but unlike the Vega, it does not scale quite as well.